vkarpov15/thecodebarbarian.com/lib/posts/20150612_directive_testing.md

 });
 ```

+**Edit:** In late 2015 I started using [gulp-html2js](https://www.npmjs.com/package/gulp-html2js) to avoid the need for an event emitter.
+That module pre-populates your AngularJS template cache (see [Professional AngularJS chapter 6](http://www.amazon.com/Professional-AngularJS-Valeri-Karpov/dp/1118832078)) so your tests don't have to make HTTP requests to get your templates.

 The new `counterDirective` now uses a template loaded over HTTP,
 `directive.html`.
 In order to make it possible for the tests to detect when
 the directive template has been loaded, the `$emit()` call above runs